VariantSync/VEVOS_Extraction/README.md

 - openJDK-8
 - gcc v4.7.4 (or older)

-## Windows Subsystem for Linux
+## Windows Subsystem for Linux (WSL)
 It is possible to use WSL to run the extraction on a Windows machine.

-### Installing WSL with Ubuntu 20 LTS
+### Installing WSL2 with Ubuntu 20 LTS
 - Follow the guide at https://docs.microsoft.com/en-us/windows/wsl/install-win10
+- Using WSL2 is strongly recommended, because the extraction under WSL1 will take a lifetime.
 - Install Ubuntu 20 LTS via the Microsoft store
-- Installing WSL2 is strongly recommended, because the extraction under WSL1 will take a lifetime.

 ### Install required packages
 Tip: You can enable copy-paste with Ctrl+Shift+C/V in WSL by